born2ngopi/dolphin/README.md

 # Dolpin

-Dolpin is auto generate test case and very simple to use it
+Dolpin is auto generate test case for golang and very simple to use it.

 It's generate with llama on local machine.
 The process will be depend with your hardware